 Databricks supports featurization with deep learning models.
 Pre-trained deep learning models may be used to compute features for use in other downstream models.
 Databricks supports featurization at scale, distributing the computation across a cluster.
 You can perform featurization with deep learning libraries included in Databricks Runtime ML, including TensorFlow and PyTorch.

 Databricks also supports transfer learning, a technique closely related to featurization.
 Transfer learning allows you to reuse knowledge from one problem domain in a related domain.
 Featurization is itself a simple and powerful method for transfer learning: computing features using a pre-trained deep learning model transfers knowledge about good features from the original domain.

 This article demonstrates how to compute features for transfer learning using a pre-trained TensorFlow model, using the following workflow:

-- Use these features to train a new model.
+Use these features to train a new model.
 The following notebook omits this final step.
-For examples of training a simple model such as logistic regression, refer to Machine learning and deep learning guide.
+For examples of training a simple model such as logistic regression, see Introduction to Databricks Machine Learning.